diego-lopez8/diego-lopez8.github.io/index.md

 ## About Me

-I am a Senior Network Engineer at Research Technology Services at New York University working on the High Speed Research Network (HSRN) and related computing infrastructure.
+I am a Network Engineer at SpaceX - Starlink.
+Previously, I was a Senior Network Engineer in New York University's High Performance Computing team.
 I am a strong supporter of a free and open Internet (big "I").

 ## What I'm Doing